 This design was inspired by some doodles I did a few days ago when I was trying to draw flowers without any curved lines.
 I've got a thing for hard and soft together, it's just so bangarang.
 Anyway, I had just been reading the super awesome book A Field Guide to Fabric Design by Kimberly Kight, and was all pumped up to turn my doodle into an all-over-print.
 I'm so excited to do more with this, and actually, I've been scheming about how to flesh out a quote un quote collection of designs to go along with this.
-What?!
-You heard me.
-Until then though, I'll hook you up with the design template so you can make your own!
-Don't mention it.

 Then prepare your printing surface.
 I used these zippered, blank pillow covers and dyed them a soft Kilt Green (diluted the concentration to make it more subdued).
 Do as I say not as I did, and press your printing surface before printing (check out all Dharma's blanks!)

-Don't forget to put scratch paper inbetween so nothing bleeds to the back!
+Don't forget to put scratch paper in between so nothing bleeds to the back!

-Now using a stenciling brush or sponge, apply the fabric paint (I used Jacqurd Textile Color in Spruce), being careful not to pick up too much paint, eh?
+Now using a stenciling brush or sponge, apply the fabric paint (I used Jacquard Textile Color in Spruce), being careful not to pick up too much paint, eh?
 For a set pattern like the first pillow, it's wise to mark out where you'll print before hand.
 For the all over design, I packed in the stencil as many times as I could fit into the space, and then filled in the remaining spaces using sections of the stencil, no rhyme or reason.
 Sometimes I was filling in just the tiniest empty spaces, so for that I ripped the end off my sponge so I could print just a single flower or leaf or whatever without printing into the other parts of the design.

 Doh!
 My paper wasn't butted up to the very edges and it bled through onto the back, so I turned that frown upside down by making it into a border.
-Bazinga.
+Bazinga!

 Heat set your design with a quick pass of the iron, slap that baby over your pillow insert, and stand back and listen to the hallelujah chorus sing.